pytools4dart/pytools4dart/docs/user_guides/00_Installation.md

 The virtual environment can be created with [Anaconda](https://www.anaconda.com/distribution) or with virtualenv.
 Python 3 version is recommended, as python 2 will soon not be maintained anymore.

-## With Anaconda (recommended)
+### 1.1 With Anaconda (recommended)

-If not Already installed, see [Ananconda documentation](https://www.anaconda.com/distribution) for installation instruction.
-Python 3 version is recommended, as python 2 will soon not be supported anymore.
+If not already installed, see [Ananconda documentation](https://www.anaconda.com/distribution) for installation instructions.
+Python 3 version is recommended, as python 2 will soon not be maintained anymore.

 Once conda is installed, copy and paste the following in a yaml file, e.g. `environment.yml`.